 30th May, 2019

-Setting out as a new business owner is a journey of discovery and, often, heartbreak.
+Setting out as a new business owner is a journey of discovery and, often, disappointment.

-Nobody gets into business for themselves to work pro bono, but unfortunately this seems to happen far too often, with business owners feeling obligated to pay down all costs and reinvest any extra into their business before drawing a meaningful wage for themselves.
+Nobody gets into business for themselves to work for free, but unfortunately this seems to happen far too often.
+Business owners often feel obligated to pay down all costs and reinvest any extra into their business before drawing a meaningful wage for themselves.

 This shouldn’t be the case.